PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-06 08:08:48
+Last updated: 2024-04-06 08:09:21
-Random Quote: Enjoy your mai-tai, because soon you will be wearing my tie! - Marshall Eriksen
+Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar